aws/aws-parallelcluster/docs/source/configuration.rst

 compute_instance_type
 """""""""""""""""""""
 The EC2 instance type used for the cluster compute nodes.
+Note that when using a placement group only certain instance types can participate in a placement group.

 Defaults to t2.micro for default template. ::